Our Ever-Popular selection of Easy Asian Greens

 These are cool-weather plants.
 Normally sow in very early spring, or after midsummer.
 In hot weather most will just flower when tiny rather than growing leaves.

-plant picture Wa Wa Ga Choi Stem Vegetable (a.k.a.
+Wa Wa Ga Choi Stem Mustard (a.k.a.
 "The Thing")

-So, definitely our strangest vegetable.
-And it is really, really good!
-Zha Cai is a unique sort of plant from Szechuan in China, where it is famous.
+So, definitely our strangest vegetable, a unique sort of plant from Szechuan in China, where it is famous.
 How on earth to describe it?

-The stem is swells up like a kohl-rabi but making lots of bumps rather than one big one.
+The stem swells up like a kohl-rabi but making lots of bumps rather than one big one.
 The stem and leaves can be used sliced in salads, cooked, pickled or stirfried.
 The flavour is delicious, savoury and somewhat - but not very - spicy.
+It's also excellent as a kimchi-style ferment with garlic, ginger & chilli

-However, slightly tricky timing-wise: If sown in Spring it will just bolt – instead, sow in September for overwintering, or sow VERY early right at the start of Spring under cover.
+However, slightly tricky timing-wise: If sown in Spring it will just bolt.
+Instead, sow it to overwinter - between late July (to grow on outdoors) to early September (for a tunnel/greenhouse).
+Alternatively sow VERY early right at the start of Spring under cover.

 approx 200 seed, organic £